JortSiemes/JNM-Premaster/Vakken/Taal en communicatie/Tentamens/Belangrijke stukken voor tentamen - TC.md

 Neo Griceaans:
 ### [[Q-implicaturen]]

 ### [[R-implicaturen]]

 ### Relevantie-theorie:
-coded = 'what is said'
+coded meaning = 'what is said' (conventional implicatures (Grice)) explicature =typically= (generalized implicatures (grice)) implicature =always= 'particularized implicatures (grice)'
-explicature =
-implicature = 'particularized implicatures (grice)'

 Order to dissect:
 Coded -> Explicature -> implicature
-He was there yesterday
+Coded; He was there yesterday
+Explicature; John was at the party the day before today 28 september
+Implicature: "the meaning behind this sentence: he is there often"

 ### Relevantie-principe